morrownr/USB-WiFi/The_Short_List.md

 - If you want to build your own WiFi Router/Access Point/Hotspot: (master (AP) mode)

-5 GHZ: Alfa AWUS036ACM, COMFAST CF-WU785AC, TEROW ROW02FD, COMFAST CF-WU782AC
+5 GHZ: Alfa AWUS036ACM, COMFAST CF-WU785AC, COMFAST CF-WU782AC, TEROW ROW02FD

-2.4 GHz only: Alfa AWUS036NHA, Panda PAU06, Alfa AWUS036NEH
+2.4 GHz only: Alfa AWUS036NHA, Alfa AWUS036NEH,  Panda PAU06

 - If you do pen testing: (monitor mode)

-Note: ALL listed adapters work well with Kali linux and Aircrack-ng
+Note: ALL adapters in the main list work well with Kali linux and Aircrack-ng

 5 GHZ: Alfa AWUS036ACM, Panda PAU09

-2.4 GHz only: Alfa AWUS036NHA, Alfa AWUS036NEH, EDUP EP-8551
+2.4 GHz only: Alfa AWUS036NHA, Alfa AWUS036NEH

 - If you are looking for a portable adapter to take on the road (managed (client) mode)

-5 GHZ: Netgear A6210, Linksys AE6000
+5 GHZ: Linksys AE6000, Netgear A6210

 2.4 GHz only: Panda PAU03, EDUP EP-8551